Understanding interest

 Under the Act, a PLOI penalty is applicable for each amount of loan or indebtedness.
 As such, a late-filed PLOI election will be considered invalid and not accepted where the penalty payment is insufficient in relation to the number of PLOIs that the election is intended to cover.

-For elections that are processed on or after April 11, 2022, provided that all required information is included with the election, the CRA will apply the new administrative policy described in Change in administrative policy and grant administrative relief with respect to the calculation of any late-filing penalty.
+For elections that are processed on or after April 11, 2022, provided that all required information on forms T1521 or T2311 is included with the election, the CRA will apply the new administrative policy described in Simplified method for filing a PLOI election and grant administrative relief with respect to the calculation of any late-filing penalty.
 Where multiple amounts owing are governed by the same legal instrument (such as a revolving credit facility) and included in a late-filed PLOI election, the election will be considered as one incident of late-filing for the purposes of the late-filing penalty calculation.
+As explained in the Simplified method for filing a PLOI election, this policy is only available where all amounts owing under the same legal instrument are being elected as PLOI.
+Should the CRIC wish to treat only selected amounts owing under the same legal instrument as PLOI, the late-filing penalty must be computed in respect of each separate amount.

 Signatures

-Subject to Electronic signatures and COVID-19 pandemic, ensure the subsection 15(2.11) PLOI election is signed by an authorized officer of the CRIC and an authorized officer of the non-resident corporation that controls the CRIC.
+Ensure the form T1521 is signed by an authorized officer of the CRIC and an authorized officer of the non-resident corporation that controls the CRIC.
 In the case of an amount owing to a QCP, all the members of the QCP (or one member designated to sign on their behalf) and an authorized officer of the non-resident corporation that controls the CRIC must sign the election.
 If a member has been designated to sign the election on behalf of the other members, a letter of authorization must be attached to the election.
 Failure to provide adequate signatures by the relevant parties invalidates the election.

-Ensure the subsection 212.3(11) PLOI election is signed by an authorized officer of the CRIC and an authorized officer of the non-resident parent that controls the CRIC.
+Ensure the form T2311 is signed by an authorized officer of the CRIC and an authorized officer of the non-resident parent that controls the CRIC.

 Forms and publications